If you think someone you know has been the victim of bullying or harassment, there are lots of ways in which you can help them.

 Harassment: Harassment is when someone intentionally or unintentionally violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment, which interferes with an individual’s learning, working or social environment.
 Some forms of harassment are considered a hate crime.
 A hate incident or crime is any act of violence or hostility against a person or property that is motivated by hostility or prejudice towards a person due to a particular protected characteristic.

-Bullying and harassment are contrary to the Equality Act 2010 and the University Dignity at Work and Study Policy
+Bullying and harassment are contrary to the Equality Act 2010 and the University's Inclusion and Respectful Behaviour Policy.

 Are they in immediate danger?
 If they are in immediate danger or seriously injured, you/they can contact the emergency services on 999 (or 112 from a mobile phone) and the University’s Security Team (if you are on campus).